xinyitann/ESD/README.md

 Email and Password is stored in environment variables in docker-compose.yml

 ## Google Calendar API
-API Key is stored in environment variables in docker-compose.yml
+API Key is stored in an environment variable in docker-compose.yml

 ## Google Map API
 API Key is stored in an environment variable in .env